 If the supplemental air bag warning light is on, it could mean that the front air bag, side air bag, curtain air bag and/or pretensioner systems will not operate in an accident.
-To help avoid injury to yourself or others, have your vehicle checked by a NISSAN dealer as soon as possible.
+To help avoid injury to yourself or others, have your vehicle checked as soon as possible.
+It is recommended you visit a NISSAN dealer for this service.